MChehab94/TensorFlow_Simple_Linear_Regression/README.md

   * Reads the data file
   * Separate data from labels
   * Split into training and test using sklearn.cross_validation
 * MyLinearRegression.py: The main script that contains the actual model.
+The code has been inspired from this [repo](https://github.com/floydhub/tensorflow-examples/blob/master/2_BasicModels/linear_regression.py).
 Once the script executes, it creates a directory called 'tf_model' that contais:
   * checkpoint
   * model.ckpt.data-00000-of-00001
   * model.ckpt.index